moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 #### Line 2

-- This doesn’t come directly from your Job Canvas but is still derived from your knowledge of your Job Performers and their Top Jobs, which are derived from your research data.
+- This doesn’t come directly from your Job Canvas but is still derived from your knowledge of your Job Performers and their Main Jobs, which are derived from your research data.
-- You’ll need to get creative by considering what you’ve learned about your Job Performer and this Top Job; consider what “superpower” an ideal solution might grant your Job Performer.
+- You’ll need to get creative by considering what you’ve learned about your Job Performer and this Main Job; consider what “superpower” an ideal solution might grant your Job Performer.
-- This is a specific, aspirational, even a little ambitious statement of what the Job Performer wants to achieve from completing this Top Job.
+- This is a specific, aspirational, even a little ambitious statement of what the Job Performer wants to achieve from completing this Main Job.
 What capabilities are missing from the Job Performer's current tools?

 ### Qualities of a Job Story